-Right from the beginning, Gira has aimed to lead rather than follow – and this is still the company’s approach today.
-In the early days of its existence, the patent for the electromechanical rocker switch laid the foundation for the Gira brand and its global success.
-And today, Gira products also enable digitally controlled building technology.
+Right from the start, the aim of Gira was to lead rather than follow – a claim that still rings true today.
+First, the patent for electromechanical rocker switches laid the foundation for our brand and its global success.
+Now, Gira products are designed to enhance digital building technology.

 Surviving in a competitive market and striking the right balance between continuity and change can be a real challenge for companies – but having been a successful market player for over one hundred years, it’s something that Gira has mastered.
 Our name is synonymous with systematic modern building technology that makes home living more convenient, more secure and more energy-efficient.
 This reputation is how our two-man start-up dating back to 1905 has managed to become the global company of over 1200 employees that it is today.
 This is our journey of innovation – and the milestones we’ve reached along the way.

 The history of our company starts in Wichlinghausen, near Wuppertal in Germany.
 In the early 20th century, Richard Giersiepen redeveloped the tumbler switch – which was a popular design at the time – and filed a patent for his new product.
 Two years later, together with his brother Gustav, Richard founded the company “Gebrüder Giersiepen, Fabrik von Apparaten für elektrische Beleuchtung”, the “Giersiepen Brothers’ Factory for Electrical Lighting Equipment”.
 In 1964, the company was renamed Gira and is now headed up by the fourth generation of the family.